keeanalbao/cse15l-lab-reports/lab3.md

 ```

 In this second codeblock, I searched for all the directory types (`-type d`) in the directory I gave.
+This is useful because it allows the user to only search for the *directories* of a particular path, which can get more specific if desired.

 ```
 [cs15lsp23ln@ieng6-202]:~:445$ find stringsearch/ -type d